-No Name Year Ground truth type Size Objects per image Type No images 1.
-CHOLEC80 [66] 2017 depth, 3D 640 × 480 Multiple real 86K 2.
-MVOR [65] 2018 depth, 3D 640 × 480 Multiple real 8357 3.
-XAWAR16 [67] 2021 depth, 3D 640 × 480 Multiple real 64754 4.
-ENDOSLAM [64] 2021 depth, 3D 1350 × 1080 Multiple real 64587 benchmark for comparing new results and methods for depth estimation and 3D reconstruction tasks.
+No Name Year Ground truth type Size Objects per image Туре No images 1.
+CHOLEC80 [66] 2017 depth, 3D $640 \times 480$ Multiple real 86K 2.
+MVOR [65] 2018 depth, 3D $640 \times 480$ Multiple real 8357 3.
+XAWAR16[67] 2021 depth, 3D $640 \times 480$ Multiple real 64754 4.
+ENDOSLAM [64] 2021 depth, 3D $1350 \times 1080$ Multiple real 64587 benchmark for comparing new results and methods for depth estimation and 3D reconstruction tasks.

-- Scale The number of samples and subjects in a dataset plays a critical role in its popularity.
+• Scale - The number of samples and subjects in a dataset plays a critical role in its popularity.
 A dataset must have enough sample data features for successful statistical research.
 Datasets with many samples (and thus a higher statistical relevance) provide objective standards.
-In conjunction with the dataset size, some other features such as the methodology of its representation are also important. - Timing It is observed that the most popular datasets provided novel features and facilitated research that was not possible with previously available public datasets.
-The KITTI dataset, which was the first publicly available depth outdoor dataset, the NYU-V2 dataset, which was the first dataset to add indoor imaging, and the Cityscapes dataset, which was the first to feature high-resolution images, are all good examples. - Data quality The data quality plays a critical role in providing the information about its use in the given situation (e.g., data analysis).
-It is worth noting that the datasets with details for information collection usually get more attention than the rest of the datasets (e.g., NYU-D V2, FaceScape, Cityscapes). - The Right Data Transformation Once generated, the datasets are modified for meeting particular performance objectives while using the machine learning algorithms.
+In conjunction with the dataset size, some other features such as the methodology of its representation are also important.

+• Timing - It is observed that the most popular datasets provided novel features and facilitated research that was not possible with previously available public datasets.
+The KITTI dataset, which was the first publicly available depth outdoor dataset, the NYU-V2 dataset, which was the first dataset to add indoor imaging, and the Cityscapes dataset, which was the first to feature high-resolution images, are all good examples.

+• Data quality - The data quality plays a critical role in providing the information about its use in the given situation (e.g., data analysis).
+It is worth noting that the datasets with details for information collection usually get more attention than the rest of the datasets (e.g., NYU-D V2, FaceScape, Cityscapes).

+• The Right Data Transformation - Once generated, the datasets are modified for meeting particular performance objectives while using the machine learning algorithms.
 Domain knowledge and algorithm features/functions can help determine the best type of transformation to increase the training performance.
 Datasets that include tools for cleaning, transforming, and preparing data for training are popular than research-oriented datasets.

 VI.
-STATE-OF-THE-ART DEPTH ESTIMATION METHODS ON THREE MOST POPULAR DATASETS board.
+STATE-OF-THE-ART DEPTH ESTIMATION METHODS ON THREE MOST POPULAR DATASETS

+The performance of the top five SoA algorithms on popular depth estimation benchmarks is tabulated in this section.
+It's worth noting that, while most deep networks report their results using standard datasets and metrics, some don't, making it impossible to compare SoA methods across the board.
 Furthermore, only a small percentage of papers provide reliable additional information, such as execution time and memory footprint, which is critical for industrial depth estimation model applications (such as drones, self-driving cars, robotics, and so on) that must run on embedded consumer devices with limited processing power and storage and thus require efficient, lightweight models.
 The performance of the top five SoA deep learning-based depth estimation models on three of the most popular datasets is summarized in Tables 12-14.
 3d-ken-burns [71] is the best of the other methods trained on the NYU-V2 dataset, while AdaBins [72] is better on the KITTI dataset and HRNetV2 [79] is better on the cityscapes dataset.